-Tonight, I’m speaking to a local mom’s group about money management.
+A few months ago, I spoke to a local mom’s group about money management.
 I decided to do my presentation in a FAQ format to cover as many of the big topics as possible in my short presentation time.
 This is my online “handout.”
-I figured it would also be useful for my blog readers to get a review of the basics!
+It covers the biggest questions moms have about money.

 How Do I Get a Handle on My Money?